Handbook

 Guidelines for Potential Consequences:

 a.
-First Offense: ISS, police referral, confiscation, parent/guardian contact.
+First Offense: Suspension, police referral, confiscation, parent/guardian contact.

 b.
-Second Offense: Dismissal, ISS, police referral, confiscation, parent/guardian meeting.
+Second Offense: Suspension, police referral, confiscation, parent/guardian meeting.

 c.
-Third Offense: Restricted study, parent/guardian meeting, social work involvement to set up plans for success, chemical health referral.
+Third Offense: Suspension, restricted study, parent/guardian meeting, student success team involvement to set up plans for success, chemical health referral.

 Guidelines for Potential Consequences: